microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_AADTermsOfUse/readme.md

 ## Description

-This resource Represents a tenant's customizable terms of use agreement that is created and managed with Azure Active Directory (Azure AD).
+This resource represents a tenant's customizable terms of use agreement that is created and managed with Azure Active Directory (Azure AD).

 ## Azure AD Permissions

-To authenticate via Azure Active Directory, this resource required the following Application permissions:
+To authenticate via Azure Active Directory, this resource requires the following Application permissions:

 * **Automate**
   * Agreement.Read.All